🌿 Share this page

 Wisdom in Every Layer: What This Lineage Teaches Us

-From terrace stewards to the leaders of the Green Belt Movement, women have been the primary translators and defenders of this land-based logic across generations.
+From terrace stewards to the leaders of the Green Belt Movement, women have been the primary designers and defenders of these food-resilience architectures, maintaining seed diversity and household nutrition across generations.

 4. The Ethical Imperative of Provenance

-As we mine the past for future solutions, we have a responsibility to honor the origins of knowledge, combating the "extractive amnesia" that perpetuates colonial patterns.
+As we mine the past for future solutions, we have a responsibility to honor the origins of knowledge, combating the "extractive amnesia" that perpetuates colonial patterns of erasure.

 FAQs: Unpacking the Connections